-Indoor live music with a restricted audience can return on 17 May in the UK, according to the government’s roadmap out of lockdown.
+Indoor live music with a full capacity audience can return in the UK, as of 19 July.
 But what venues will open, and which orchestras are returning?

 Here are some of the classical music concert series, venues and festivals that have plans to welcome in-person audiences back so far.